 24. “Many thanks.”

-- Explanation & Nuance: A slightly more formal but still friendly way to say “thank you very much.”
-It’s a common and useful sign off for emails, striking a nice balance between warm and professional.
+- Explanation & Nuance: A slightly more formal but still friendly way to say “thank you very much,” common as an email sign off.

 - Tone: Friendly, Professional, Warm.